espocrm/documentation/docs/administration/portal.md

 To create portal follow Administration > Portals, click Create Portal button.

 * *Is Active*.
-If not checked, portal won't be available for anybody.
+If not checked, the portal won't be available for anybody.
 * *Is Default*.
-Means that portal will be available by shorter url: `https://YOUR_ESPO_URL/portal`.
+Means that the portal will be available by shorter url: `https://YOUR_ESPO_URL/portal`.
 * *Roles*.
-Specify one or multiple portal roles that will be applied to users logged into portal.
-More information about portal roles is below.
+Specify one or multiple portal roles that will be applied to users logged into the portal.
+More information about the portal roles is below.
 * *Tab List*.
-Tabs which will be shown in navigation bar.
+Tabs which will be shown in the navigation bar.
 * *Dashboard Layout*.
 Specify dashlets that will be displayed on the home page of the portal.
 Note that portal users can't configure their dashboard.
 * *URL*.
-Read only field that displays the link you can access the portal with.
+Read-only field that displays the link you can access the portal with.
 * *Layout Set*.
-Provides the ability to use different layouts from the porta.
+Provides the ability to use different layouts from the portal.
 See more [info](layout-manager.md#different-layouts-for-teams-portals).

 ## Portal Users